How to Fix AirPods Paired but won’t Connect

 Disable Power Management by PC for the HID Device

-7. Now click on Apply/OK buttons and repeat the same for AirPods Audio/Video Remote Control HID and AirPods Hands-Free Call Control HID.
+6. Click Apply/OK and repeat the process for AirPods Audio/Video Remote Control HID and AirPods Hands-Free Call Control HID.

 View Update History of Your System

-2. Now click on Uninstall Updates and then select the buggy update (Microsoft Edge updates are known to create the issue).
+2. Click Uninstall updates and select the suspected update (Microsoft Edge updates are common culprits).

 Open Uninstall Updates